LXY199611/L2_framework/README.md

 Run `matlab demo.m` to run the demo.

-If you have questions or want to communicate with me, please contact xinyuan.liu@stu.xjtu.edu.cn ^ ^
+If you have questions or want to communicate with me, please contact xinyuan.liu@stu.xjtu.edu.cn.